UWCCDL/QEEG/README.md

 ## How to Use The `eeg.analysis.R` Script

-The analysis is straighforward; you only need to load the script into R (version >3.1).
-You can then call the `analyze.logfile` function, passing the following arguments:
+The analysis is straightforward; you only need to load the script into R (version >3.1).
+You can then call the `analyze.logfile` function to run a full analysis of the data for one subject, the `analyze.folder` function to run the `analyze.logfile` function on many subjects at a time and concatenate their output, or you can run the `datacheck` function immediately after collecting data to determine its usability.

+###`analyze.logfile`

+To use this analysis, passing the following arguments:

 1. `subject` and `session` names.
 They will be combined into a single filename; for example, subject "Andy" in session "rest" would be